-With his professional acting debut as Jeremy Potts in the UK tour of Chitty Chitty Bang Bang, Finn Richards then went on to workshop Adrian Mole the Musical as the lead character and appeared in the Royal Shakespeare Company’s Matilda The Musical in the West End, where he played the role of Bruce.
+With his professional acting debut as Jeremy Potts in the UK tour of Chitty Chitty Bang Bang, Finn Richards then went on to workshop The Secret Diary of Adrian Mole the Musical as the lead character and appeared in the Royal Shakespeare Company’s Matilda The Musical in the West End, where he played the role of Bruce.
 Also a screen actor, Finn has completed a couple of short movies with his most recent, First Boy on the Moon, filming earlier this year.
 Answering our questions, Finn talks to us about his first professional tour, his screen roles and playing Bruce in the Royal Shakespeare Company’s Matilda The Musical.

 Can you tell us about your time as Jeremy Potts in the UK tour of Chitty Chitty Bang Bang?